bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Description: Re-enter password to verify
     Suggested Answer: SCdebian2022

+Next select the time zone.

+    Title: Configure the clock
+    Description: Select your time zone
+    Answer: Pacific (or whatever your timezone is)

 The disk partitioning section is the most complicated part of the installation.
 We need to manually configure the partitioning.

     Title: Partition disks
     Description: Partitioning method
-    Answer: Manual (Bottom option)
+    Answer: Manual (Scroll down to the bottom option)

-    Title: Partition disks

 Scroll down to the partitions that need to be modified.
 Note that we do not setup the large "Data" partition.
 This has to be done once Debian has booted up on the unit.
+You may need to scroll up and down in the text display to see all the available options.

-The root file system partition
+First, configure the root file system partition

+    Title: Partition disks

     Under "SCSI1 (0,0,0) (sda)"
     Select Partition #3 "Root_File_System_1"